Understanding the Medicare Levy Surcharge (MLS)

 Maximise your tax savings

-It’s a good idea to hold hospital cover for the entire financial year to ensure maximum tax savings.
-If your income exceeds the MLS threshold and you didn’t hold hospital cover for the entire financial year, you’ll still incur the MLS for each day of that tax year that you did not hold an eligible hospital policy.
+It’s a good idea to hold hospital cover for the entire financial year to maximise tax savings.
+If your income exceeds the MLS threshold and you didn’t hold hospital cover for part of the year, you’ll still incur the MLS for each day of that tax year that you did not hold an eligible hospital policy.

 You may also need to pay LHC

 If you don’t have hospital cover by 1 July following your 31st birthday, there’s also the Lifetime Health Cover (LHC) loading to consider.
-LHC increases your hospital premium from the age of 30 by 2% for every year you don’t have private hospital insurance from this date.
+If you miss that date, LHC would increase your hospital premium from the age of 30 by 2% for every year you don’t have private hospital insurance.
 Depending on your age, you can either stop this loading from increasing or avoid it all together by taking out hospital cover before the cut-off.

 How much is the Medicare Levy Surcharge?